Parents' Guide to Preparing a Child for a Move

 Schools

 Once your child has warmed up a little about your moving plans, start talking to him about the schools and the recreation that is available in your new neighborhood.
-For instance, if your child is a huge soccer fan, let him know that the possibility exists that he could attend the school with a very successful soccer team.
-Your new home may be situated close to his favorite restaurant or water theme park so that he would have something to look forward to.
+For instance, if your child is a huge soccer fan, let him know that there's a possibility he could attend a school with a very successful soccer team.
+Your new home may be situated close to his favorite restaurant or water theme park, so he will have something to look forward to.
 To make the child move more smoothly, consider enrolling them in a local club or activity they enjoyed in the old neighborhood.

 If you can schedule it, it would be best to move into your new town around the time that the new school year starts.
 Experts say that this is a good time to move your children, since a new school year means that new children will also be registered to attend.
 This way your child would not feel like the "odd person out" as he would not be the only new person there.
-To better prepare your child for changing schools, arrange a visit to the new school before the move.
+To better prepare your child for the transition to a new school, arrange a visit to the new school before the move.

 The U.S. Department of Education provides resources for transferring school records, easing academic transitions.
 Set reasonable goals for the transition.
-In general, teachers anticipate new students to feel relatively at ease in their classes after six weeks.
+Generally, teachers expect new students to feel relatively at ease in their classes after six weeks.
 Some youngsters require less time, while others may require more.
 Encourage your child or teen to stay in touch with old pals via phone conversations, video chats, social networking sites that have parental approval, and other means.

 Navigating Military Moves